redhat-aqe/python-lightblue/README.md

 [![Build Status](https://travis-ci.org/Allda/python-lightblue.svg?branch=master)](https://travis-ci.org/Allda/python-lightblue)

-This is python library for [Lightblue] database.
+This is python library for [Lightblue][lightblue] database.
 It can be used as API interface.

 #### TODO: